-We investigated 161 country level school closures and 32 reopenings in order to compare and synthesise key decision-influencing features for system leaders at national and local levels, and to complement existing closure tracking and reopening frameworks.
+We investigated data from 191 countries in order to compare and synthesise key decision-influencing features for system leaders at national and local levels, and to complement existing closure tracking and reopening frameworks.
 This summary offers a pragmatic glance at the emerging results of an ongoing investigation to illuminate the factors and influences that guide decisions.